-- Makes 9 pints
+- Makes 144 (2-tbsp) servings | 9 pints

 Peel and core the apples and cut them into eighths.
-As you work, drop the apple pieces into the acidulated water.
-When all the apples are peeled and cut, drain them and discard the water.
+As you work, drop the apple pieces into the acidulated water to keep them from browning.
+When all the apples are peeled and cut, drain the apples and discard the water.

 Turn the slow cooker down to low and cook for 7 1/2 to 8 hours, or until the apple butter is “jammy” in consistency.
-Stir regularly throughout the cooking process, and more frequently toward the end of the process when the apple butter is jammy, but be careful of splatters, as nothing smarts quite like hot jam.
-If a thicker consistency is desired, uncover the apple butter and allow it to cook a little longer until some of the moisture evaporates.
+Stir regularly throughout the cooking process, and more frequently toward the end of the process.
+Be careful of splatters, as nothing smarts quite like hot jam.
+If a thicker consistency is desired, uncover the apple butter, increase the heat to high, and cook, uncovered by the lid but covered with a splatter screen, until more of the moisture evaporates, another hour or two.

-- 3. Transfer the apple butter to sterilized canning jars of your choice—just make they are not chipped or cracked.
+Transfer the apple butter to sterilized canning jars of your choice—just make sure they aren’t chipped or cracked.
 Fill the jars to 1 inch from the top and screw on the lids and bands.
 Let cool for 2 hours.

 Keep the apple butter in the fridge for up to 3 weeks or hot-process according to the jar manufacturer’s instructions and keep on the shelf for up to 10 months.
 Originally published September 13, 2015.